Key Differences Between Aadhaar Authentication and Consent

 Protecting Your Personal Details: Staying Safe

 By understanding these differences, you can better protect your personal information.
-You’ll know exactly what’s happening when you use your Aadhaar.
-This helps you avoid situations where you might accidentally share more information than you intended or fall for scams that try to trick you into giving away your details.
-It’s a key step in keeping your digital life secure.
+You will know exactly what is happening when you use your Aadhaar.
+This knowledge helps you avoid inadvertently sharing more information than intended and safeguards you from deceptive attempts to obtain your details.
+It is a key step in maintaining the security of your digital life.

 This knowledge allows you to make informed and confident decisions about when and how to use your Aadhaar.
-You can confidently ask questions if something isn’t clear, ensuring that your rights are respected and your data is handled responsibly.
-It gives you peace of mind, knowing you are in control.
+You can confidently ask questions for clarification, ensuring that your rights are respected and your data is handled responsibly.
+This provides you with peace of mind, knowing you are in control.

 Important Things to Remember About Your Aadhaar